 for A Passionate Engagement

-A Passionate Engagement was nominated for the American Library Association's Rainbow Book List.
+A Passionate Engagement has been selected for the American Library Association's Rainbow Book List.

 Chosen by WGBH'S GREATER BOSTON as a SUMMER READ